 Qualifying Times - Published times necessary to enter certain meets or the times necessary to achieve a specific category of swimmer.

 Relay - A swimming event in which four swimmers participate as a team.
 Each swimmer completes an equal distance of the race.
 There are two types of relays: 1) Medley relay – One swimmer swims backstroke, one swimmer swims breaststroke, one swimmer swims butterfly, one swimmer swims freestyle in that order.
 2) Freestyle relay – Each swimmer swims freestyle.

-Seed - Assign the swimmers’s heats and lanes according to their submitted or preliminary times.
+Seed - A way in which swimmers are divided into heats and lanes, according to their entry or preliminary times.